postageapp/thpool/README.md

 ```

 If exceptions are generated within the worker thread either because of
-processing a task or otherwise, these are passed back to the EmWorkerPool
+processing a task or otherwise, these are passed back to the Thpool
 object via the `handle_exception` method.
 The default behavior is to re-raise
 these, but it's also possible to perform some additional handling here to
 rescue from or ignore them:

 ```
-class ExampleDatabasePool < EmWorkerPool def handle_exception(worker, exception, block = nil)
+class ExampleDatabasePool < Thpool def handle_exception(worker, exception, block = nil)
     # Pass through to a custom exception logger
     ExceptionHandler.log(exception)